Hugo Salmela

 Hugo Salmela (13 June 1884 – 28 March 1918) was one of the Red Guard military leaders in the 1918 Finnish Civil War.
 He was a saw-mill worker from the town of Kotka in Eastern Finland, without any military background.
-Salmela was also known as an enthusiastic amateur actor in the local worker's theatre.
+Salmela was also known as an enthusiastic amateur actor in the local workers' theatre.
 After the Red Guards were formed in the late 1917, Salmela became the leader of the Kymi Guard.

 Civil War

 As the Civil War broke out in January 1918, Salmela's skills were noticed by Red leaders Ali Aaltonen and Eero Haapalainen.
 In late February, he was transferred to Tampere, where Salmela replaced Mikhail Svechnikov as the Commander-in-Chief of the Northern Front.
 Since Salmela did not have any military training, the Russian lieutenant colonel Georgi Bulatsel became his advisor.
 During the Battle of Tampere, Salmela led the defence mainly by himself, with instructions from Bulatsel, as Aaltonen was focusing on drinking.